Data Flow

 - Principles — Parent page and tightness score

-- Data Footprint — Commissioning instrument
+- Data Footprint — Commissioning instrument and four-verb lifecycle

 - Naming Standards — The nomenclature discipline